RV AC Freezing Up in Orlando, FL

 Problem overview

 In Orlando, high heat and humidity can cause your RV AC to freeze up, leading to inefficient cooling and potential system damage.
-This page helps you diagnose and fix the issue before it escalates.
+This page helps diagnose and resolve freezing issues effectively.

-Fast read: Restricted airflow due to dirty filters or blocked ducts (high).
-In Orlando, high humidity and long AC cycles often lead to ice formation on the evaporator coil when airflow is insufficient.
+Fast read: Airflow restriction due to a dirty filter or blocked ducts (high).
+In Orlando, high humidity and long AC cycles often lead to ice formation when airflow is insufficient.

 Follow this sequence